pik-piam/PyPSA-China-PIK/paper/paper.md

 - Greenfield and brownfield energy systems
 - Modelling of renewable availability using the `atlite` package [@atlite2021].
 Aggregation by capacity factor at sub-node resolution, which is essential for large provinces such as Inner Mongolia.
 - Modelling of hydroelectricity based on `atlite` and dam cascades[@liuRoleHydroPower2019].
 - Co-optimisation of electricity and heat.
 Heat storage, production and combined heat-and-power generation can be included.
-There is flexibility to add further energy carriers and loads such as electric vehicles as done in PyPSA-EUR [REF].
+There is flexibility to add further energy carriers and loads such as electric vehicles as done in PyPSA-EUR [TODO].
--  Transition pathways: myopic [#TODO] or informed by IAM scenario results
+-  Transition pathways: myopic TODO or informed by IAM scenario results

 ## Pathways
 An advanced feature is the ability to incorporate transformation pathways from the REMIND integrated assessment model [@baumstarkREMIND2021] as input data, reflecting long-term demand and investment trends, and evolution of techno-economic parameters, such as endogenously declining solar photovoltaics costs, including endogenous cost-decreases from learning.
 This allows embedding the detailed assessment of power system variability, flexibility, and reliability into long-term pathways consistent with climate targets.